Cathedral Yard – Exeter, Devon.

 Opposite on the North-Western side of the Cathedral Green is Cathedral Yard.
 At No. 23 is the Edinburgh Woollen Mill.
 Urbn Construction Ltd had recently carried out a major re-development above the shop to create seven luxury apartments.
-Before the outside scaffold could be taken down, they were concerned about three of the apex stones on top of the gables overlooking the Cathedral Green.
+Before the outside scaffold could be taken down, they were concerned about three of the finials that formed the apex to the top of the gables overlooking the Cathedral Green.
 These proved to be loose and Urbn Construction Ltd wanted us to stabilize them.

 Built around 1884 its architecture is styled on ‘Gothic Revival’.
 Constructed from Bath stone and red brick, it was built for Whippels, a company that had gained a good reputation for making high quality ecclesiastical fixtures and furnishings, that included stained glass, candlesticks and even clerical robes.
 This building was not only going to be their shop but also offices, factory and workshops to produce their goods.
 It is most likely that in 1420 this plot was once the location of a Medieval mansion house belonging to a Robert Wilford who was a wealthy importer of ‘woad’, a plant from which blue dye is extracted.

-The apex stones on top of the gables, although loose, didn’t pose much of a risk of toppling over.
+The finials on top of the gables, although loose, didn’t pose much of a risk of toppling over.